alsonleej/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
-Tags must contain only letters and numbers (no spaces, hyphens, or special characters)! <br>
+Tags should not be blank and must contain only letters and numbers (no spaces, hyphens, or special characters)! <br>
 Try using camelCase for multi-word tags! (e.g. `vipHandler`, instead of `vip-handler` or `vip handler`)
 </div>